 Many home gardeners have an herb garden in some way, shape, or form, simply because those fresh ingredients can’t be matched by anything bought from the store.
 There’s nothing like adding a fresh sprig of parsley to a homemade red sauce or garnishing your favorite soups or stews with a bit of rosemary.
 Herb gardens aren't only useful, but also easy to set up!
 Most herbs are hardy and can grow indoors and out.
 If you're tight on space, you can even make a simple wall-hanging herb garden.
 Here's how!

 When people think of an indoor herb garden, their mind often goes to needing more containers, more plant stands, and a window with light to help them grow.
-And although that’s a perfectly viable option, it’s not always easy to do when your houseplant collection is, well, overfilled.
+Although that’s a perfectly viable option, it’s not always easy to do when your houseplant collection is, well, overfilled.
 So how do you combat that?
 By putting the herbs on the wall.

 Setting up a wall-hanging herb garden can be as easy or as complex as you want — but no matter which way you look at it, this setup will free up floor space, make your home feel more open, and add a beautiful installation of greenery to your home.
 With a wall-hanging DIY herb garden, you aren’t limited to one aesthetic or one way to do things.
 There are a variety of ways you can set yours up, including:

-- An upcycled wooden pallet
+- Upcycled wooden pallet